gvensan/solace-spring-cloud-stream-binder-features/null-payload-converter/README.md

 <p align="center"><img width="640" alt="auth" src="images/tryme-publisher-2.jpg"></p>

-In the terminal, you can see the *SolaceHeaders.NULL_PAYLOAD* check passed and a dummy *SensorReading* object is returned.
+In the terminal, you can see the *SolaceHeaders.NULL_PAYLOAD* check passed, and a dummy *SensorReading* object is returned.
 ```
 Received a non-NULL payload, returning the object
 SensorReading [ 1970-01-20 09:55:42.762 101 98.3 FAHRENHEIT ]